Pursue a Career as a Flight Nurse

 Aspiring flight nurses generally need two to three years of nursing experience before they can pursue a job as a flight nurse.

 Employers generally require job candidates to have experience in an acute care unit, trauma center, ICU, or ER—or a combination of these.
-Even these jobs can be considered specialties, so you may need to work your way into one of these positions.
-Certification in critical care may help.
+Even these jobs can be considered specialties, so you may need to work your way into one of these positions from something similar, like medical-surgical nursing.
+Certification in critical care also may help.